- Players and Cards

 After a player has closed, play continues as though the talon were exhausted: no further cards are drawn from the talon and in these last five or six tricks the second player to the trick must follow suit and beat the card led if able to.

-- If both players had at least 33 points when the talon was closed, the player who goes out erases 1 stroke.
+- If both players had at least 33 points when the talon was closed, the opponent of the player who closed erases 1 stroke.

-- If one or both players had less than 33 points, but both players had at least one trick, the player who goes out erases 2 strokes.
+- If one or both players had less than 33 points, but both players had at least one trick, the opponent of the player who closed erases 2 strokes.

-- If one or both players had no tricks, the player who goes out erases 3 strokes.
+- If one or both players had no tricks, the opponent of the player who closed erases 3 strokes.